extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/operation/using_ipfabric.rst

 **Workflow Name: add_multihomed_endpoint**

-The add_multihomed_endpoint workflow automates the configuration of the edge ports of the IP fabric.
+The add_multihomed_endpoint workflow automates the configuration of the edge ports of the IP Fabric.
 The workflow automates creation of port-channel interfaces (LAGs and vLAGs), configuration of the port-channel interface as access or trunk, creation and association of VLANs with the port-channel interfaces as well as validation of the port channel state.

-This workflow must be used to automate the provisioning external layer 2 connections from the IP fabric.
-The external connections can be to endpoints in the network like physical hosts or network services like load balancers and firewalls or can be to other networking devices like Core devices from the border leaf.
+This workflow must be used to automate the provisioning of external layer 2 connections from the IP Fabric.
+The external connections can be to endpoints in the network like physical hosts or network services like load balancers and firewalls, or can be to other networking devices like Core devices from the border leaf.

 Configure VRRPe Gateway